Exclusive: New Sonic board game lets you ruin someone's day by sabotaging rivals

 Unsurprisingly, this Sonic board game is aiming to hit you right in the nostalgia; Asmodee notes that it's a way to "introduce younger family members to the joy of Sonic or recreate that childhood nostalgia".
 As such, it seems like Sonic: Super Teams will be a good board game for kids if your children are fans of the blue blur (particularly ahead of his appearance in Sonic The Hedgehog 2).

 So, where exactly will Sonic: Super Teams be available?
 It launches on 15 March in the United Kingdom, Germany, Poland, Netherlands, Belgium, Czech Republic, Slovakia, Sweden, Finland, Norway, and Denmark for a suggested RRP of €29.99.
-A French release will also follow in the Fall of 2022, so it's possible a North American launch might hit later this year.
-Just don't get your hopes up too much - in our discussion with reps for the Sonic board game, they noted that there are no current plans for a US release.
+A French release will also follow in the Fall of 2022.

+Just don't expect a North American launch - Asmodee has confirmed to GamesRadar+ that the game won't be releasing in the USA.

 You can find out more via Zygomatic's official website.